JaskRendix/ethernetip-rs/README.md

 ControlLogix systems require routing through the backplane:

-- CompactLogix: CPU is the Ethernet endpoint → no routing
+- CompactLogix: CPU is the Ethernet endpoint
-- ControlLogix: CPU resides in a slot → slot must be encoded in the EPATH
+- ControlLogix: CPU resides in a slot

 Example: